ryuuzaki42/03_Slackware_JB_Packages/README.md

 Some packages (tgz/txz) and shell scripts to create packages to Slackware - (www.slackware.com)

-`packages_JB/` - My personal packages for some programs

 `scripts_createPackage_JB/` - My scripts to create some packages for Slackware

 `slackware_dls/` - Scripts to download some programs to Slackware